convexvr/sims4-vr/README.md

 # sims4-vr
-Sims 4 plugin that adds VR functionality
+Sims 4 plugin that adds VR functionality to sims 4.

+Built for oculus quest 2 but should work with other steamvr compatible headsets to.

-The plugin works like a bridge betwen sims 4 and VorpX by using The VorpX API.
+The plugin works like a bridge betwen sims 4 and VorpX by using the VorpX API.
 You need to have VorpX for the plugin to work.
 The plugin only works on the 64bit windows version of sims 4.

 sims4-vr plugin adds full headset tracking and motion controller support to sims 4.